Carnagion/dissertation/diss/diss.typ

     ],
 ) <heathrow-instances>

-The terminal maneuvering area around London Heathrow is highly complex, with up to six different SID routes in use at any given time and up to five different weight classes to consider.
+The terminal maneuvering area around Heathrow is highly complex, with up to six different SID routes in use at any given time and up to five different weight classes to consider.
 This results in a complex separation matrix, in which triangle inequalities are often violated -- i.e. the runway separation for an aircraft is influenced by multiple preceding aircraft rather than just the immediately preceding aircraft.
 Additionally, a substantial number of aircraft are also subject to CTOTs, which further reduces the number of complete orders that can be inferred.

-In contrast, the Milan benchmark instances are considerably simpler, having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures.
+In contrast, the Milan problem instances are significantly simpler, having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures.

 == Comparison of De-Icing Approaches

-@branch-bound-heathrow-small-medium lists the makespans, earliest and latest de-icing times, objective values, and mean runtimes for all small- and medium-sized problem Heathrow instances solved by the branch-and-bound program utilising the three different de-icing approaches.
+@branch-bound-heathrow lists the makespans, earliest and latest de-icing times, objective values, and mean runtimes for all Heathrow problem instances solved by the branch-and-bound program utilising the three different de-icing approaches.
-The small problem instances were solved without a rolling horizon, while a rolling horizon of 10 was used for the medium-sized instances.
+The small problem instances were solved without a rolling horizon, while a rolling horizon of 10 was used for the medium and large instances.
+Runs that fail to produce feasible solutions are left blank.

-#let branch-bound-heathrow-small-medium = results-table(
+#let branch-bound-heathrow = results-table(
     group-headers: ([Decomposed de-icing (by TOBT)], [Decomposed de-icing (by CTOT)], [Integrated de-icing]),
     side-headers: true,
-    results.heathrow.branch-bound.tobt.slice(0, 20 + 1),
-    results.heathrow.branch-bound.ctot.slice(0, 20 + 1),
-    results.heathrow.branch-bound.integrated.slice(0, 20 + 1),
+    inset: (_, y) => if y <= 1 { 5pt } else { 3.5pt },
+    results.heathrow.branch-bound.tobt,
+    results.heathrow.branch-bound.ctot,
+    results.heathrow.branch-bound.integrated,
 )

 #align(
     center,
     rotate(-90deg, reflow: true)[
         #figure(
-            branch-bound-heathrow-small-medium,
+            branch-bound-heathrow,
             caption: [
-                Results for small and medium problem instances from London Heathrow solved by the branch-and-bound program utilising the different de-icing approaches
+                Results for all problem instances from London Heathrow solved by the branch-and-bound program utilising the different de-icing approaches
             ],
-        ) <branch-bound-heathrow-small-medium>
+        ) <branch-bound-heathrow>
     ],
 )